 WALK DAY ROUTE:

 FUNDRAISING PERK: Wear your shirt with pride!
-Participants will qualify for a Walk t-shirt when they raise $125.
+Participants will qualify for a Walk for PI t-shirt when they raise $125.
 Be sure to mark your t-shirt size when you register.

 TIPS ON FUNDRAISING: While there is no fundraising minimum, participants are encouraged to raise $125 and more.
 You will receive recognition gifts when you meet certain milestones.
 Be sure to check out our Fundraising Resources for tips and suggestions on how to fundraise in your community and on social media!

 PHOTO, VIDEO, FILM, OTHER: By participating in IDF Walk for PI you agree to the Immune Deficiency Foundation to use photos, video, film-related to this event for legitimate purposes.
 This includes but is not limited to photos and videos sent to the IDF and tagged on IDF's social media.